kassoulet/duplicates/README.md

 Duplicates - Fast File-Level Deduplication
 ==========================================

-Duplicates use a very fast algorithm, to early reject false positives.
+Duplicates uses a very fast algorithm, to early reject false positives.

 A file is compared to others files, by using, in order:
  - its size,